biologist79/ESPuino/README.md

 | 12            | Neopixel              | DI     |                                                              |
 | 17            | BC337 (via R5)        | Base   | Don't forget R5!                                             |

-Optionally, GPIO 17 can be used to drive an NPN-transistor (BC337-40) that pulls a p-channel MOSFET (IRF9520) to GND in order to switch off 5V-current.
+Optionally, GPIO 17 can be used to drive an NPN-transistor (BC337-40) that pulls a p-channel MOSFET (IRF9520) to GND in order to switch on/off 5V-current.
 Transistor-circuit is described [here](https://dl6gl.de/schalten-mit-transistoren): Just have a look at Abb.
 4. Values of the resistors I used: R1: 10k, R2: omitted(!), R4: 10k, R5: 4,7k

 ## Prerequisites
 * for debugging-purposes serialDebug can be set (before compiling) to ERROR, NOTICE, INFO or DEBUG.